Acuant/JavascriptWebSDKV11/SimpleHTMLApp/README.md

 - A spotlight on the face and nearest surroundings
 - An environment with poor lighting or colored light

-**Note**  Face live capture and guidance is not supported, only manual capture is available.
+**Note**: Face live capture and guidance is not supported, only manual capture is available.
 Also, the use of fish-eye lenses is not supported by this API.

 ### Start face capture and send Passive Liveness request

+**Important:** Do not use this function for face capture if you are not using the Acuant FaceID API.

 1. Start face capture with device's camera app.